Comprehensive metabolic panel: Testing

 Typically, the patient fasts for ten or twelve hours before the blood is drawn for the test—this is particularly important for getting a useful blood glucose measurement.
 CMPs are also frequently performed on nonfasting patients, but the glucose level in those cases is not as useful.
 The following tests are then performed:

 General tests

 These tests help screen for a wide variety of problems.
-The glucose test in particular helps screen for diabetes mellitus and pre-diabetes.
+The blood glucose test in particular helps screen for diabetes mellitus and pre-diabetes.
 The calcium test can indicate or monitor bone diseases or diseases of the parathyroid gland or kidneys.
 Calcium salts, lithium, thiazide diuretics, thyroxine, and vitamin D can all increase levels and may interfere with this test.